As a small business owner, do you struggle to collect customer payments on time? If so, you may want to include payment terms with your sales.

 When you set a deadline, use the number of days you expect to be paid by, not a distinct due date.
 For example, instead of saying you want to be paid by April fourth, say you want to be paid within 15 business days.

 When you name a specific pay date, it’s easier to mark the day on the calendar and forget it.
 Instead of paying by the date, customers are more likely to pay on the date.
 While customers may pay on time, they are less likely to pay early.
 An on-time payment is great, but an early payment is better.

 Positive incentives, such as discounts, may motivate customers to pay faster.
 Giving the customer a percent off the total bill can speed up your cash flow.

 For example, you could offer 2% off the total for a payment received within 10 days of invoicing.
 Discounting a small percentage off can encourage customers without costing you a lot of revenue.

 These five tips for payment terms could improve your cash flow.
 If you change your payment terms, notify your customers before sending them invoices.

-Take the stress out of tracking your income so that you can worry about big picture strategy.
-Patriot’s small business accounting software uses a cash in, cash out system.
-You can easily create and manage Forms 1099 with our 1099 software as well!
-Try them for free today!
+Take the stress out of tracking your income so that you can worry about the big picture strategy.
+Patriot’s accounting software makes it easy to track incoming and outgoing money.
+Try it for free today!